-A higher probability of commercialization success in the United States is generally a result of the fact that the TTO chooses to license to an established firm, which has an advantage in commercialization skills, whereas the inventor prefers the startup.
-In the instances where the probability of successful commercialization is higher in Sweden, the explanation is that when both agents choose to license to an established firm, the agency problem present in the United States implies that the inventor exerts less effort.
+A higher probability of commercialization success in the US is generally a result of the fact that the TTO chooses to license to an established firm which has an advantage in commercialization skills, whereas the inventor prefers the startup.
+In the instances where the probability of successful commercialization is higher in Sweden, it is due to the fact that when both agents choose to license to an established firm, the agency problem present in the US implies that the inventor exerts less effort.

-Finally, it is important to bear in mind that the results in the main model as well as the robustness analysis rest on the premise that the 10 values for the ownership share in the startup, σ , and the royalty rate charged to the established firm, r_F , in the chosen intervals are equally likely to occur.
+Lastly, it is important to bear in mind that the results in the main model as well as the robustness analysis rest on the premise that the ten values for the ownership share in the startup, σ , and the royalty rate charged to the established firm, r_F , in the chosen intervals are equally likely to occur.

-8. Policy experiments
+8 Policy experiments

 In this section, we use our model to perform four policy experiments, based on policies that have been suggested by the policy debates discussed earlier.
 First, we introduce a cost to searching for an established firm into the model.
-The difference between the two systems in this case is that in the United States, the TTO bears the cost, whereas in Sweden, the inventor bears this cost.
-This will allow us not only to examine differences in the burden on the TTO and the faculty member but also to examine the impact of the type of Internet-based mechanisms suggested earlier (Litan et al., 2008).
-Notice that, while the Internet alternative was raised in the US context, such systems could expedite commercialization under both systems.
-Thus, in the first policy experiment, we consider a reduction in search costs under both the Swedish and US systems.
+The difference between the two systems in this case is that in the US, the TTO bears the cost while in Sweden the inventor bears this cost.
+This will allow us, not only to examine differences in the burden on the TTO and the faculty member, but also allows us to examine the impact of the type of internet based mechanisms suggested earlier (Litan et al. 2008).
+Notice that, while the internet alternative was raised in the US context, such systems could expedite commercialization under both systems.
+Thus in first policy experiment, we consider a reduction in search costs under both the Swedish and US systems.

-The second, third, and fourth experiments are conducted only for the US system.
-The second responds directly to Recommendation 10 by the NAS study, to promote entrepreneurial ventures.
-The third analyzes the case when the TTO has an advantage, generated, for example, by economies of scale, in finding an existing licensee.
-The fourth responds to empirical evidence in the United States that in many cases, the faculty is better positioned than the TTO to find an existing licensee (Thursby and Thursby, 2000).
+The second, third and fourth experiments are conducted only for the US system.
+The second responds directly to Recommendation 10 by the NAS study; to promote entrepreneurial ventures.
+The third analyzes the case when the TTO has an advantage, generated for example by economies of scale, in finding an existing licensee.
+The fourth responds to empirical evidence in the US that in many cases the faculty are better positioned than the TTO to find an existing licensee (Thursby and Thursby 2000).